knights-analytics/hugot/README.md

 2. Hassle-free and performant production use: we exclusively support onnx exports of huggingface models.
 Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [huggingface optimum](https://huggingface.co/docs/optimum/index), and used with the library
 3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API, or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.

-We support all GPU/accelerator backends supported by ONNXRuntime.
+We support inference on CPU and on all accelerators supported by ONNXRuntime.
+Note, however, that currently only CPU and GPU inference on nvidia GPU (with cuda) are tested (see below).

 ## Why